 As a new driver, you'll need to sort your car insurance before you hit the road.
 If you’re caught driving without insurance you can get 6 points on your licence, along with a fine.
 As a new driver, getting 6 points in your first 24 months since passing your test is enough to get your licence revoked.

-The minimum level of insurance available is third-party only, this only covers other party’s against damage or injury.
+Third-party only, this is the minimum level of cover available and only covers other party’s against damage or injury.
 It doesn’t cover damage to your own car or any injuries you might suffer following an accident.

 Third-party, fire and theft offers the same as above but does allow you to make a claim if your car is damaged or stolen.
 It also covers fire damage.